shelbyleanne22/SpreetailWorkSample/README.md

 **TO RUN APPLICATION**

-It should support the following commands.
+The application supports the following commands.
+Please, keep in mind the application is case-sensitive and will require that commands be in all capital letters.

 ### KEYS
 Returns all the keys in the dictionary.
 Order is not guaranteed.